-To test for the presence of a long-run relationship, the bounds testing procedure by Pesaran, Shin, and Smith (2001) is employed.
-This involves a t-statistic to assess the significance of the lagged error correction term ( $\phi$ = 0) and an F-statistic to test the joint significance of the level variables, with the null hypothesis of no cointegration tested against the alternative of a cointegrating relationship.
+Cointegration was tested using a t-statistic which can be used to test the significance of the lagged dependent variable in levels (i.e., β = 0)and an F-statistic to test the joint significance of the first lag of the variables in levels with the null hypothesis of no-cointegration, tested against the alternative of cointegration.

-Gemmell et al. (2014, p.
-7) argued that the ARDL framework offers a flexible functional form that does not impose the "permanent-growth" assumption of endogenous growth models, while still allowing for persistent, Solow-type transitional dynamics.
-Since Equation (4.0) is a reparameterisation of Equation (3.0), the model captures the long-run level effects of fiscal and other explanatory variables.
+Gemmel et al. (2014, p.
+7) posited that the ARDL specification provides a flexible, functional form that does not necessarily have to lock in the "permanent-growth" effects assumption of endogenous models but also permits the "possibility of non-permanent but potentially persistent Solow-type transitional dynamics."
+Note that this regression captures the impacts of fiscal and other variables on the long-run level, since equation (4.0) is only a reparameterisation of equation (3.0).
 Gemmell et al. (2014) and Jerupasin (2018) claim that using level specification allows the identification of the degree of persistence in GDP growth effects.